Research

 Fellowships

-The NICHE Centre offers several types of in-residence fellowships including a Senior Research Fellowships, a semester-long appointment.
+The NICHE Centre offers several types of in-residence fellowships including a Senior Research Fellowship.

 Fellowships include personal office space at the Centre and access to the collections in the University’s libraries and those of the colleges and universities in the Venice consortium.
 Preference will be given to applicants in the final stages of writing or revising substantive scholarly work.
 Please indicate in your statement of purpose if you have a preferred publisher or have already signed a contract with one.